Logiqx/gps-details/docs/devices/garmin/power/README.md

 - Extended Battery (aka Extended)
 - Max Battery

 It is possible to diagnose what is actually occurring under the covers thanks to the excellent [FIT File Viewer](https://www.fitfileviewer.com/).
-There is a lot of interesting metadata inside the FIT files produced by Garmin devices, and some time ago I helped to reverse-engineer the [GPS mode changes](https://logiqx.github.io/gps-details/devices/garmin/developer/gps-events.html).
+There is a lot of interesting metadata inside the FIT files produced by Garmin devices, and some time ago I helped to decode the [GPS mode changes](https://logiqx.github.io/gps-details/devices/garmin/developer/gps-events.html).
 Since these findings have subsequently been incorporated into the FIT File Viewer, it is possible to observe the GNSS changes that occur during an activity.

 What is immediately apparent when doing some basic testing of the fenix 9 series is that "GPS only" appears to have gone, and so has the traditional "all systems".
 The new GNSS configurations include the following: